Back to Colorado

 Patient Access to Compounded Medical Items

-This bill allows licensed individuals in Colorado to compound drugs or devices, sets rules for pharmacies and facilities that supply compounded items, and prohibits the State Board of Pharmacy from making stricter rules than federal and state laws.
+This bill allows licensed individuals and pharmacies in Colorado to compound drugs or devices if they follow federal and state laws.

 What This Bill Does

-• Allows a licensed person to make (compound) drugs or medical devices in the state if they follow federal and state laws.
+• Allows a licensed person to make (compound) drugs or medical devices in the state if it follows both federal and state rules.

-• Permits state-licensed pharmacies and distribution facilities registered with the FDA as 503B outsourcing facilities to supply compounded drugs or devices to licensed healthcare providers, pharmacies, facilities, or organizations.
+• Permits state-licensed pharmacies or special FDA-registered facilities to supply compounded drugs or devices to healthcare providers, pharmacies, or organizations.

-• Enables licensed healthcare providers, pharmacies, facilities, or organizations to obtain, dispense, or administer compounded drugs or devices from state-licensed pharmacies or 503B outsourcing facilities.
+• Enables healthcare providers, pharmacies, facilities, or organizations to get, give out, or use compounded drugs or devices from licensed pharmacies or special FDA-registered facilities.

-• Prohibits the State Board of Pharmacy from adopting rules that are more restrictive than federal and state laws regarding compounding drugs or devices.
+• Prohibits the state board of pharmacy from making rules that are stricter than federal and state laws for compounding drugs or devices.

-• Adds exceptions for investigational drugs reviewed by an institutional review board and plainly labeled as such.
+• Exempts certain investigational drugs reviewed by an institutional review board and plainly labeled as such from sales restrictions.

 Who It Names or Affects

-• Individuals licensed to compound drugs or medical devices
+• Licensed individuals who compound drugs or medical devices in Colorado

 Terms To Know